 This is a common scam.
 Never trust anyone you have not personally met and never send money to a stranger.
 Scammers in these situations are counting on the trust and good faith of others.
 The scammer will create a sense of urgency and make their victim feel pressured to make the payment quickly.

-When you take the time to look at the facts in this situation, you'll see that it makes little sense.
-The fact that someone would be stopped at customs and fined, but not be able to pay the fine there is highly unlikely.
+When you examine the facts in this situation, you'll see that it makes little sense.
+It is highly unlikely that someone would be stopped at customs and fined but not be able to pay the fine there.

 How to Report the Living Abroad Phone Scam

-It's a smart rule of thumb to keep your social profiles' privacy settings strong.
+Keeping your social profiles' privacy settings strong is a smart rule of thumb.
 Since this scam starts with information that scammers find online it's important to only share what's necessary on social media.
 Like romance scams, the scammer will build a rapport and friendship with you that first starts online.

-If you're living abroad and you feel that you've been targeted by a scammer you should report it to the FBI's Internet Crime Complaint Center (IC3) and the U.S. embassy where you reside.
-It's likely that the scammer is targeting other Americans as well.
+If you're living abroad and you feel that you've been targeted by a scammer, you should report it to the FBI's Internet Crime Complaint Center (IC3) and the U.S. embassy where you reside.
+The scammer is likely targeting other Americans as well.